ZequnZ/python-x-docker-handbook/Readme.md

 ## An hello world example

-1. Clone this repository `git clone https://github.com/ZequnZ/py-docker.git`
+1. Clone this repository `git clone https://github.com/ZequnZ/python-x-docker-handbook.git`
+2. Change your current directory to this repo `cd python-x-docker-handbook`
-2. Build the Docker container `docker build -t py-x-docker .`
+3. Build the Docker container `docker build -t py-x-docker .`
-3. Execute the container `docker run py-x-docker`
+4. Execute the container `docker run py-x-docker`

 Then you will see my welcome message.

-I also use [Makefile](./Makefile) to make life easier, so that you do not need to remember the full command:
+I also use [Makefile](./Makefile) to make life easier so that you do not need to remember the full command:
-Build the Docker container: `make build`
+- Build the Docker container: `make build`
-Execute the container: `make run`
+- Execute the container: `make run`

 **That is the way to put your Python code into a Docker container, and build it and execute it!**

 It is simple, isn't it?
 If you want to know more about how to utilize Docker to support your python development, just follow this repo and I will show more interesting use cases!

 ## TODO